ericnishio/ericnishio.github.io/_posts/2014-06-03-how-i-built-this-website.md

 construct a RESTful API for communicating with the client-side app.

 It took me a bit over a month (part-time) to complete the application base.
-So in mid-May,  2014, I decided to set up a fresh droplet (VPS) on [DigitalOcean](https://www.digitalocean.com/?refcode=fbbb0e38c242) and deploy the site.
+So in mid-May,  2014, I decided to set up a fresh VPS on [DigitalOcean](https://www.digitalocean.com/?refcode=fbbb0e38c242) and deploy the site.
 I wasn't expecting such a smooth first-time deployment experience, but things turned out surprisingly well.
 Running the API server on top of a minimal nginx configuration worked like a charm.